MalyanaSkyrim/turbo-stack/packages/cli/README.md

 #### **apps/workshop**

-Storybook application built with Vite and React to showcase and test reusable components ([Learn more](https://storybook.js.org/)).
+Storybook application built with Vite and React to showcase and test reusable components exist in package `ui`. ([Learn more](https://storybook.js.org/)).

 #### **packages/ui**